dietotter/cpp-learning/conspect.md

 ## Unnamed and inline namespaces
 - **Unnamed namespace** (`namespace { void doSomething(){} }`) is treated as if it is a part of the parent namespace.
 The other effect is that all the identifiers inside it are treated as if they had *internal linkage*.
 This is also currently the only way to keep *user-defined types* local to the file
 - **Inline namespace** is like unnamed, but doesn't give everything *internal linkage*.
 Used to give ways to use newer versions of functions without breaking the existing programs (see `conspect/inline-namespace.cpp`)

+# Strings
+- `std::cin` doesn't work correctly with strings having whitespaces in it, as it will return characters it meets before the first whitespace encountered.
+The other characters are left inside cin buffer until the next extraction.
+- To correctly get full line of string to input, we should use *std::getline()*: `std::string name{}; std::getline(std::cin, name);`
+- Using both *std::cin* and *std::getline* can result in unexpected behaviour, as *std::cin* captures the string as `"2\n"` (if you, for example, entered "2" to std::cin).
+Then, if we call `std::getline` to get some new string, it sees `'\n'` in buffer and thinks we entered an empty string.
+That's why, we need to remove the newline from the stream: `std::cin.ignore(32767, '\n'); // ignore up to 32767 chars until a \n is removed`.
+32767 - the largest signed value guaranteed to fit a 2-byte integer on all platforms.
+The more correct, but more complex way would be: `std::cin.ignore(std::numeric_limits<std::streamsize>::max(), '\n'); // ignore unlimited characters until a \n is removed`
+- To get the length of the string: `myString.length()` (seems like the return type is `size_t`)